Component: Form management - Data management

 Remove each field

-- You can remove each custom field by clicking on the Remove button at the field row.
+- You can remove each custom field by clicking the Remove button at the field row.

 - After being removed, the field will be hidden from the Custom fields list.
-The removed custom field will never be able to use again, however, if it was any submitted data for the field, the data is still stored in the relevant container.
+The removed custom field can never be used again; however, if there was any submitted data for the field, the data is still stored in the relevant container.

 Remove all custom fields

-- You can also remove all fields at once by clicking on the Remove all button.
+- You can also remove all fields at once by clicking the Remove all button.

 Edit form data sources

-By clicking on the Edit button, the Edit form data source dialog will be opened.
+By clicking the Edit button, the Edit form data source dialog will be opened.

 The dialog includes 3 parts: